 A Silicon Valley hi-tech software executive by profession, Rishi found his calling as a community organizer stepping up for the tough challenges.
-As a Saratoga City council member, Rishi remained independent, bringing strong people-centric values, challenging the system, not afraid to be the dissenting vote.
-He stood up against San Jose Water and succeeded in reversing, reducing, or rejecting eight rate increases for a million people.
+As a Saratoga City council member, Rishi demonstrated independence with his viewpoints, bringing strong people-centric values, challenging the system, not afraid to be the dissenting vote.
+He stood up against San Jose Water and succeeded in successfully pushing back 8 rate increase proposals for a million people.
 He took on crime in Saratoga, holding over 100 neighborhood meetings to mobilize neighborhood watch programs and engage new leadership.
 Under Rishi’s diligence, burglaries in Saratoga fell by 41%.
 Rishi’s re-election bid led to his win with the most votes in Saratoga’s election history.

 When the COVID crisis began, Rishi immediately suspended campaign activities to launch the Neighborhood Pandemic Preparedness Team (NPPT).
 This team called 86,000 seniors offering help with groceries, prescription medicine pickup, dropping off food boxes for seniors and sewing masks.
 Three town hall meetings a week were conducted during the shelter-in-place on the topics of healthcare, small business stimulus, youth issues, including college and career topics.